The best smart sensors can transform your home into a smart and intelligent hub to keep your home safe and functional

 For one thing, the Arrival Sensor is part of Samsung’s SmartThings smart home range, which includes things like smart plugs and motion sensors, so it can be used to trigger custom events – such as automatically switching the lights on when your partner or other members of your household nears home.

 It's also handy for keeping tabs on pets or elderly relatives who have a tendency to wander from home.
-If you're after one of the best smart home sensors of 2022, get this one down on your shortlist.
+If you're after one of the best smart home sensors of the year, get this one down on your shortlist.